 But if you’re not in a hurry, take the scenic MA1110 over the hills through Valldemossa, a breezy hill town that’s a pleasant place for a pit-stop, before following the coast road on to ever-so-chic Deià.

-Ensconced among orchards and cypress trees, Mallorca’s most stylish village looks out over the Med.
+Ensconced among orchards and cypress trees, Majorca’s most stylish village looks out over the Med.

 Its streets are lined with artisans’ studios and art galleries.
 Poet and author Robert Graves (best remembered for his bloody Claudius novels of the Roman empire), who lived here from 1946 until his death in 1985, put the place on the map, and his grave in the churchyard attracts literary pilgrims.